 If you have applied for a vocational training course, you may need childcare.
-Under the Childcare Employment and Training Support (CETS) scheme, you may qualify for a subsidised childcare place for your child.
+Under the Childcare Employment and Training Support (CETS) scheme, you could qualify for a subsidised childcare place for your child.
 CETS can provide full-time, part-time or after-school childcare places.
 The CETS scheme is managed by the Department of Children and Youth Affairs (DCYA) via the City and County Childcare Committees.

 FÁS, SOLAS and ETBs

-FÁS was dissolved and some of its functions were transferred to SOLAS.
-SOLAS the new further education and training authority.
+FÁS was dissolved and some of its functions were transferred to SOLAS the new further education and training authority.
 The FÁS training division was transfered to the 16 Education and Training Boards (ETBs) which replaced VECs.

 The number of places available under CETS is limited.
 Places are allocated on a first-come first-served basis.